py5coding/py5book/content/install.md

 # Install py5

-These instructions have been tested on Linux, Windows, and OSX, and they should work for most people.
+These instructions have been tested on Linux, Windows, and macOS, and they should work for most people.
 If you have difficulties, please be patient and try to work through it or let us know on
 [GitHub Issues](https://github.com/py5coding/py5generator/issues) and we'll do